gscho/gscho.github.io/content/posts/2019-10-12-what-is-habitat.md

 ```

-## Habitat is a service discovery and dynamic service configuration tool
+## Habitat is a service discovery and configuration tool

 The habitat supervisor has the ability to `peer` with other habitat supervisors to create a [GOSSIP](https://en.wikipedia.org/wiki/Gossip_protocol) ring.
 Through peering supervisors, you're able to create service groups which can share configuration with each other.
 For example if you have peered N supervisors each running a redis service, you can apply a configuration to all of the redis servers in your ring at once with a single command.